 As a graduate (1965) of Torah Vodaath, I am sadly required to divorce myself from an institution to whom I owe much gratitude.
 Read my bio for some details of my Torah Vodaath experience.
 Those who read that synopsis will note that in 4 years, one would normally have four Rabbeim; I listed only three.
-Then, I omitted one Rebbe where my experiences would have dishonored Torah Vodaath; I still maintain that position.
+I omitted one Rebbe where my experiences would have dishonored Torah Vodaath.

 Notwithstanding, three major sins (le’Shem Shamayim 😊) have brought about a complete separation.
 I thought that the appointment of the Rav ztl’s grandson and RAL ztl’s son would have made a difference, but sadly his energies have been applied in a different direction.
 He has and is rebuilding a strong post-HS program leaving TV with a booming elementary school, but a still anemic HS program.